 An intercambio provides a way for you to practice your Spanish in a natural and informal setting, also offering insights into the culture and customs of the local people.
 Secondly, they can help motivate you to keep learning by providing a real-life reason to use the language on a regular basis.
 It’s important to remember that everyone makes mistakes when learning a new language, so don’t be afraid to speak up and ask for help.
 A good language exchange partner will be patient and understanding, and will want to help you improve your skills.
-Once you both get over your initial shyness and a connection is formed, speaking freely to someone for an extended period of time is a fantastic way to build your confidence in speaking and understanding Spanish.
+Once you both get over your initial awkwardness and a connection is formed, chatting freely with someone for an extended period of time is a fantastic way to build your confidence in speaking and understanding Spanish.

 During my first, blissful months in Barcelona when I had no steady job and not much money to spend, I filled up my days with meeting intercambios for coffees and having long conversations about whatever.
 This habit has dropped away recently with work commitments taking more of my time.
 But today was a public holiday in Spain, so I called a friend of mine who started off as an intercambio, and we met for a good 90 minute chat over coffee and great Ensaïmadas.
 Talking for so long in Spanish in a non-stressful situation was great positive reinforcement for my language learning and always gives me a huge confidence boost.

 One often overlooked advantage of using intercambios as language exchange partners is the opportunity to expand your network and make lasting friendships.
 As someone who taught themselves Spanish with the help of many intercambios, I’ve discovered that these language partners can evolve into genuine friends.
 While the initial goal may be to improve language skills, the connections formed during these exchanges can lead to meaningful relationships beyond language practice.